qualityshepherd/brine/assets/posts/southern_coast.md

 On the cliff's edge, purple bog orchids fade in an ancient bouquet.
 Its card reads "My dearest Ida, Your favorite color.
 I will always love you, Peter".

 > **Ghost** `Incorporeal, Obsessed, Tragic`—Each bound to this world by unfinished business.
 Some don't know they're dead.
-Some do and are very angry about it.
+Some do and are very angry about it. _Life is wasted on the living._

 **0210 Veil's End** A grim stone manse looms over the cove, more fortress than home.
 Narrow windows pierce thick, moss-covered walls.
 Below, a hidden dock shelters a silent pirate ship—colors struck.
-When **Lyra "Queen" Vex** (`Blades, Queen's Stitch, Calculating`) is home, no one asks questions.
+When **Lyra "Queen" Vex** (`Blades, Queen's Stitch, Generous`) is home, no one asks questions.
 Her twin daggers strike faster than sight; tap her amulet twice, and time bends—just long enough to kill.
-Her crew call it _the Queen's Stitch_.
+Her crew call it _the Queen's Stitch._ All the right people vouch for her... for now.

 **0211 Smoked Hamlet**
 Charred beams and blackened stones mark where a fishing hamlet once stood.
 A young noble (`Impulsive, Visionary, Flamboyant`) bought the land for more wealth than the villagers had ever seen.
 In the fine print: _no sea access_.
-Now, they watch the rising manor from the ashes, trapped between scorched earth and an unreachable tide.
+Now, they watch a new manor house rise from the ashes, trapped between scorched earth and an unreachable tide.
 Some now beg for work; others _sharpen knives_.

 **0301 The Fever Downs** Unnaturally warm hills ripple with heat.
 Rare herbs grow in perfect concentric circles, their stems trembling without wind.
 A traveling healer (`Marked, Indebted, Secretive`) harvests plants here to brew remedies that cure ailments of both body and spirit.